stolarskimateusz/MESH_docs/MESH HTTP API.md

 ```

 ### Upload a Chunk
-This command uploads the second and subsequent chunks of large messages.
-The contents of the chunk is POST'ed to the Sender's Virtual Outbox on the Spine.

-IMPORTANT - The original large file should be broken into chunks and then each chunk will be individually compressed.
-The each chunk MUST use the same compression alogorithm as the initial chunk uploaded via the Send Message request (e.g. all chunks should use gzip compression).

 This command uploads additional chunks for large messages after the first chunk has been uploaded via the Send Message request.
 No Meta-Data for the message needs to be supplied as it has been supplied when the first chunk was uploaded.

-The chunks should be uploaded to the Message ID which has been returned in the response for the Send Message.
+The chunks should be uploaded to the Message ID, which has been returned in the response for the Send Message.
 The Chunk No should start with 2 (as the first chunk has been uploaded with the Send Message request) and then incremented until all chunks have been successfully uploaded.

+**IMPORTANT** The original large file should be broken into chunks and then each chunk will be individually compressed.
+The each chunk MUST use the same compression alogorithm as the initial chunk uploaded via the Send Message request (e.g. all chunks should use gzip compression).

 property|value
 --- | ---